-PROPERTY COVERED "We" cover the following property unless the property is excluded or subje ct to limitations.
-1. Scheduled Equipment - a.
-Coverage - "We" cover direct physical loss caused by a covered p peril to: "your" "contractors' equipment"; and 2) "contractors' equipment" of others in "your" care, custody, or c ontrol. b.
-Coverage Limitation - "We" only cover "your" "contractors' equip equipment" of others: ment" and "contractors' 1) that are described on the "equipment schedule"; and when Scheduled Equipment is indicated on the "schedule of c overages".
-2. Schedule On File - a.
-Coverage - "We" cover direct physical loss caused by a covered p peril to: 1) "your" "contractors' equipment"; and 2) "contractors' equipment" of others in "your" care, custody, or c ontrol. b.
-Coverage Limitation - "We" only cover "your" "contractors' equiprequipment" of others: ment" and "contractors' that are listed in a schedule which "you" must submit to "us" and the schedule must contain a description of each item to be cover each item; and • 2) when Schedule on File is indicated on the "schedule of covera iges".
-IM 7000 04 04 Copyright, American Association of Insurance Services, Inc. 2004 DEFINITIONS
+- a.
+Coverage "We" cover direct physical loss caused by a covered peril to: - 1) "your" "contractors' equipment"; and - 2) "contractors' equipment" of others in "your" care, custody, or control. - b.
+Coverage Limitation "We" only cover "your" "contractors' equipment" and "contractors' equipment" of others: - that are listed in a schedule which "you" must submit to "us" and "we" keep on file, the schedule must contain a description of each item to be covered and a "limit" for each item; and - 2) when Schedule on File is indicated on the "schedule of coverages".

+IM 7000 04 04 Copyright, American Association of Insurance Services, Inc. 2004